ApryseSDK/pdftron-react-native/API.md

 ```

 #### showQuickNavigationButton
-bool, optional, defaults to true, Android only
+bool, optional, defaults to true

 Defines whether the quick navigation buttons will appear in the viewer.